Jasmine s35 Acoustic Guitar Review – It’s All About the BenjaminsGuitarSpotting

 I’ll also take a look at the Jasmine s34c, a similar guitar with a grand-orchestra style body and cutaway.

-There are better guitars out there, but if keeping the cost low is important to you, the S35 is definitely worth a look.
+There are better guitars out there, but if you’re on a strict budget, the Jasmine S35 is definitely worth a look.

 Just beginning your guitar journey?
-For a detailed look at what you need to know when choosing the right starter guitar for you, check out the Best Beginner Guitar Ultimate Guide.
+For a detailed look at what you need to know when choosing the right starter guitar, check out my Best Beginner Guitar Ultimate Guide.

-If you’re looking for great acoustic guitar value and are able to spend a little more, check out my article on the Best Acoustic Guitar Under $500.
+If you’re looking for great acoustic guitar value and are able to spend a little more, take a look at my article on the Best Acoustic Guitar Under $500.

 You can use the box below to skip to a particular section, or just keep on reading this review.

 When we’re looking for a cheap acoustic or starter guitar, the emphasis is often on the “cheap”.
 I understand, because there are so many things we want to buy, but only so much money available to spend.

 Now there are budget guitars on the market cheaper than (or priced similarly to) the Jasmine s35.
 They are also, for the most part, dreadful.